bkim2021/warlords-stats/README.md

 # warlords-stats
-Statistics from the interface and the Blue Alliance API displayed in a quickly loading web app.
+Statistics from the interface and the Blue Alliance API displayed in a quickly loading web app. must download chart.js to diplay line graphs